 ● Prep your dog’s paws for the trek.
 Hiking on tough terrain can be hard on your dogs’s paws, which is why they need time to condition their paws for long hikes.
 You can also make it easier for your dog’s feet by buying him a pair of hiking booties or applying paw protection salve to his tootsies before you head out.

 ● Experiment with a dog backpack.
 It can be useful to have your dog carry his own supplies by having them wear a doggie backpack.
 However, not every dog is built to carry one so it’s a good idea to consult with your vet before strapping one on your dog.
 If you’re given the greenlight, you’ll want to buy a pack that’s snug but not too tight.
 Then, start getting them used to the pack by wearing it empty around the house.
 Gradually start adding in a few pounds evenly on both sides before they’re carrying the maximum weight, which is typically 20-25% of their body weight.
-If your dog shows any signs of fear or dislike for the pack, then you should not ask your dog to wear one.
+If your dog shows any signs of fear or dislike for the pack, positive reinforcement training may help.
+However, if the signs continue, then you should not ask your dog to wear one.

 ● Practice your training cues.
 Safety is your top priority, and no matter how well-trained your dog might be, a new environment could overwhelm them.
 Practising your reward-based training skills and cues regularly at home and on hikes will help them feel comfortable and confident in different situations and environments.